sureiii/computing-work/story.md

    "Oh, okay, thanks, Renee!
 Bye!"
 Jackson replied with a smile.
   I could obviously hear the tinge of sadness in his voice.
+  Maybe I should give up on this stupid crush.